algosup/2023-2024-project-3-virtual-processor-team-5/Specifications/technicalspecification.md

 Our code will follow a clear and consistent syntax to enhance readability and maintainability.
 We'll adhere to the coding conventions mentioned earlier, using camelCase for variables and functions, and keeping the indentation uniform at 4 spaces.
 Comments will be utilized to explain complex sections and ensure code understanding.

-note that all c instructions and their descriptions are in the functional specification so we invite you to read the latter as mentioned more for more information on the different instructions
+Note that all the c instructions and their descriptions can be found in the functional specification, so we invite you to read the functional specification as indicated above for more information on the different instructions.

-here are the different syntaxes and in what cases they are used:
+Here are the different syntaxes and in what cases they are used:

 <br>